GaraycoecheaGroup/MuFASA/README.md

 ## MAPPING processing
-All reads are mapped against
+All reads are mapped against the whole genome reference defined in the resources.config.

 ## Variant Calling
+[Strelka](https://github.com/Illumina/strelka) and [Mutect2](https://gatk.broadinstitute.org/hc/en-us/articles/360037269791-Mutect2-BETA) are used for variant calling.
+Somatic SNV's and InDels that are shared between both callers are PASSED.

 ## Variant Filtering
+SNV's and InDels are filtered on quality and additional custimized filters.

-[^]: Tissue-specific mutagenesis from endogenous guanine damage is suppressed by Polk and DNA repair
+[^1]: Tissue-specific mutagenesis from endogenous guanine damage is suppressed by Polk and DNA repair
+[^2]: Kim, S., Scheffler, K. et al. (2018) Strelka2: fast and accurate calling of germline and somatic variants.
+Nature Methods, 15, 591-594.
+[^3]: Wardell CP, Ashby C, Bauer MA.
+FiNGS: high quality somatic mutations using filters for next generation sequencing.
+BMC Bioinformatics.
+2021;22(1):77.
+Published 2021 Feb 18. doi:10.1186/s12859-021-03995-y